MrKiplin/xlsx-encrypter/README.md

 ### Cell Origin

-The cell origin of the data can be specified in `A1` format
+The cell origin of the data can be specified in `A1` format.

 ```js
 import { XlsxGenerator } from "xlsx-encrypter";